Pedro Menéndez de Avilés: Enterprise of La Florida

 In early 1564 Menéndez asked permission to go to Florida to search for La Concepcion and his son, Admiral Juan Menéndez, who had been its commander.
 As noted above, they were lost in 1563 in a hurricane.
 The crown continued to refuse his request.

 René de Laudonnière, a Huguenot aristocrat who had participated in the first Jean Ribault expedition, returned to Florida in 1564 with three ships and 300 Huguenot colonists.
 He reached the River May on 22 June 1564, sailed up it a few miles, and founded Fort Caroline.
 The Crown was alarmed by these encroachments on Spanish territory in such proximity to the course of the Spanish treasure fleet.

 Desiring to protect its claimed territories in North America against further incursions by European powers, the Spanish Crown issued an asiento to Menéndez, signed by Philip II on 20 March 1565, granting him expansive trade privileges, the power to distribute lands, and licenses to sell 500 slaves, as well as various titles, including that of adelantado of Florida.
 Menéndez was commissioned to reconnoiter North America from the Florida Keys to present-day Canada, and report on its coastal features, with a view to establishing a permanent settlement for the defense of the Spanish treasure fleet.
 He was ordered as well to drive away any intruders who were not subjects of the Spanish crown.

 On 28 July 1565, Menéndez set sail from Cádiz with a fleet led by his 600-ton flagship, the San Pelayo, accompanied by several smaller ships, and carrying over 1,000 sailors, soldiers, and settlers.
-On the feast day of St. Augustine, 28 August, the fleet sighted land and anchored off the north inlet of the tidal channel that the French called the River of Dolphins.
+On the feast day of St. Augustine, 28 August, the fleet sighted land and anchored off the north inlet of the Matanzas River that the French called the River of Dolphins.
 This was developed as the site of the present-day city of St. Augustine.
 Menéndez sailed north and confronted Ribault's fleet outside the bar of the River May in a brief skirmish.
 On 6 September, he returned to his first landfall, naming the site it after the Catholic saint, disembarked his troops, and quickly constructed fortifications to protect his people and supplies.

 Father Francisco López de Mendoza Grajales, the chaplain of the expedition, celebrated the first Thanksgiving Mass on the grounds.
 The formal Franciscan outpost, Mission Nombre de Dios, was founded at the landing point, perhaps the first mission in what would become the continental United States.
 The mission served nearby villages of the Mocama, a Timucua group, and was at the center of an important chiefdom in the late 16th and 17th century.